In a landmark decision, New York’s highest court has ruled “that

 Law, Exit Planning for Business Owners, and Real Estate Law Groups.
 Partner

-Joseph Trotti practices in the firm’s Matrimonial and Family Law, LGBT Representation
+Joseph Trotti practices in the firm’s VMM Family Institute, LGBT Representation

 and Commercial Litigation Groups.